 - Myanmar (blocks opposition and human rights websites)

-- Iran (blocking Internet as a whole to create its own version of Internet; I don’t know if it will be successful but it is trying);
+- Iran (blocking the Internet as a whole to create its own version of Internet; I don’t know if it will be successful, but it is trying);

 - Saudi Arabia (filters Internet through a custom made software that blocks anything against the government, in addition to porn)

 - India (manipulation of news and events; blocking social media accounts, blogs, and websites that act against the government of India.

 I will come up with an article with a complete list of countries implementing censorship of what is called freedom of speech.
 The Anonymous Group has been actively involved in protesting against such censorships, but ultimately, it is the federal authorities who have the upper hand given the amount of power they hold.